dprentiss/reqs/README.md

 1. A graph database has two kinds of records: Nodes and Relationships.
 While information can be stored in a database any number of ways, Reqs makes use of the obvious, one-to-one correspodance between entities/nodes and relationship/relationship.
 It also makes use of the ability to assign properties to each node and relationship.
 A property is simply a key/value pair such as ``{"age":21}``.

+2. An Index maps from Properties to either Nodes or Relationships.
+We are also able to use the database in a more traditional fashion.
+An Index keeps track of every entity by name.

-2. A Traversal navigates the graph according to predetermined rules.
+3. A Traversal navigates the graph according to predetermined rules.
 Reqs uses Traversals to find out which entities are related to each other.
 For example, the Traversal knows to return only the Concerns identified by a Stakeholder in question, though there may be a path in the graph between him and other Concerns.
 The code below is the evaluator used to define the behavior of the Traversal used to identify relationships in Reqs.

 ``` java
 public Evaluation evaluate(final Path path) {